vian0nguyen/gbgd_game-jam1/GDD.md

 * you pick up mail
  * choose to read it or not
 * deliver it -> get reaction/context from reciever (more context if you've read it; just a reaction if you didn't)

+### idea three
+* inspired by scott's description of volunteering st the burning man post office
+* recipient addresses are vague, somwtimes have nick names
+* you must ask around to find context to who the recipient might be
+ * "i think youre looking for Phoung two doors down.
+Or at least she'll know who might know!"
+ * "Hmm I dunno if i've heard of a Crane Lady but Next door mentioned some angels that visited some time ago?"

 __Game Loop:__